Wakanda/sources-angular-wakanda/README.md

 #angular-wakanda-front

-If you want to directly use the angular-wakanda-connector : [get it here](master/app/scripts/services/angular-wakanda-connector).
+If you want to directly use the angular-wakanda-connector in a wakanda project, just download the following file :

-Scaffolded with yeoman angular generator in order to follow the yeoman+grunt+bower workflow.
+`app/scripts/services/angular-wakanda-connector/angular-wakanda-connector.min`

+If you want to contribute to the development of the connector, read the following instructions.

 ###Included :

+* An angular application, scaffolded with yeoman angular generator in order to follow the yeoman+grunt+bower workflow.
+You can launch it on a server with `grunt serve` (see bellow).
-A wakanda solution on which the tests are based is included in `WakandaBaseSolution/Contacts`, launch it with Wakanda Server before `grunt serve` (see bellow).
+* A wakanda solution on which the tests are based is included in `WakandaBaseSolution/Contacts`, launch it with Wakanda Server before `grunt serve` (see bellow).

 ###Needed (only for the development of the connector) :